flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

 Pre-requisites:

  - kubectl installed locally
- - A cloud with a Kubernetes cluster deployed (this is currently tested on GCP)
+ - A cloud with a Kubernetes cluster deployed

 ## Local Development